 Greater employee productivity

 Employee satisfaction is the key to productivity.
-Connected workers with the tools they need to do their work are happier and better at their jobs.
+Connected workers with the tools they need to effectively complete business processes are happier and better at their jobs.

 Higher employee engagement

 Employee retention can be a high cost in a business.
-A disengaged workforce is more likely to jump ship given a better opportunity.
+A disengaged employee is more likely to jump ship given a better opportunity.
+In fact, according to Qualtrics, when employees are satisfied with their technology experience, they are 158% more engaged at work and have 61% higher intent to stay.

 More efficient and profitable business

 An effective digital employee experience has a direct impact on your bottom line.
-SAP shares that 80% of organizations with a strong commitment to digital transformation see increased profits.
+Gartner shares that highly engaged organizations achieve a 23% increase in profitability.

 Best tools to support DEX

-If you’re ready to start optimizing your digital employee experience, you’ll probably want to source some software to help you get the job done.
+If you’re ready to start optimizing your digital employee experience, you’ll probably want to source some new digital tools to help you get the job done.
+Here are a few ideas:

 Empower employees to manage their paychecks and time off from anywhere.
 A self-service tool like Namely allows you to manage paychecks, onboarding, and performance reviews.

-Many newer offerings create a hub for experience management and employee engagement.
+Many newer offerings also include a hub for experience management and employee engagement.
 For a list of top intranet providers, check out our recommendations.

 More than just messages, teammates need a shared space to work on projects and ideas.
 One of the largest providers of collaboration tools is Microsoft Office 365.